Acknowledgement: Parts of the text have been translated with www.DeepL.com/Translator (free version).

 A model created with Cameo can be transformed into SpecIF format or integrated with models from other sources as follows:

-1. In the Cameo tool, export all desired diagrams individually as an image in PNG or SVG format.
-To do this, open a diagram by double-clicking in the model structure on the left and then save it via main menu ↗ File > Save as Image; select the desired file path and format.
+- In the Cameo tool, export all desired diagrams individually as an image in PNG or SVG format.
+To do this, open a diagram by double-clicking in the model structure on the left and then save it via main menu ↗

-3. From the third step on, the procedure is the same as described above for Archi; however choose the format UML/SysML.
+to obtain a *.mdzip file, which is accepted for import by the SpecIF Viewer and Editor. - From the third step on, the procedure is the same as described above for Archi; however choose the format

 Also for Cameo, formatting in diagram or element descriptions using markdown is preserved during import so that, for example, text passages can be highlighted in bold or key points can be enumerated in a bullet list.
 It is recommended to use markdown instead of the HTML feature offered by the input field documentation available for most model elements.